-While it can be difficult at times for family members at home and co-workers at the workplace to maintain patience and empathy with a TBI victim, that is the best form of support they can provide.
-It’s vital to spend time with the patient so that they don’t feel ignored or alone.
-At the same time, make sure they also have adequate time to rest every few hours in a day during their recovery phase.
+While it can be difficult for family members at home and co-workers at the workplace to maintain patience and empathy with a TBI victim, that is the best support they can provide.
+Spending time with patients is vital so they don't feel ignored or alone.
+At the same time, make sure they also have adequate time to rest every few hours a day during their recovery phase.

 Sergeant Aaron Tippett suffered a mild traumatic brain injury after returning home from deployment.
 This video shows how family support helps him cope with his TBI.San Francisco Brain Injury Lawyers